-The literature records isoflurane's use on a wide variety of reptiles (eg. various species of lizard, tortoise, iguanas, chameleon and snakes).
+Isoflurane is considered by several authors to be the anaesthetic of choice for many species.
+The literature records its use on a wide variety of reptiles (eg. various species of lizard, tortoise, iguanas, chameleon and snakes).
 The ED{50} was determined in the desert iguana to be 3.14% at 35°C and 2.83% at 20°C.

-Drug interactions/ compatibilities
+Drug interactions/ compatibilities: